rejunity/tinyqv-byte-peripheral-ay8913/README.md

 ### Add your test file to test/user_peripherals

 * Copy the test in to a subdirectory of test/user_peripherals
-* Update your testbench.py to set the PERIPHERAL_NUM to 16 plus the simple peripheral index used in peripherals.v.
+* Update your test.py to set the PERIPHERAL_NUM to 16 plus the simple peripheral index used in peripherals.v.
 * In test/Makefile, add the name of your test to the list of user peripherals.
 If your test is test.py in the my_peripheral directory add this: `my_peripheral.test`

-To run your test, make sure you have installed the `requirements.txt`, then:
+To run your test locally, first make sure you have the submodules up to date and you've installed the python requirements:

+    git submodule update --init
+    pip install -r test/requirements.txt

+then to run your test, from the `test` directory:

     make -B my_peripheral.test

-And the compressed waveform will be in `sim_build/rtl/tb.fst`
+The compressed waveform will be in `sim_build/rtl/tb.fst`

 ### Add your docs to docs/user_peripherals